phillip-h/bash-trash/README.md

 `bash-trash` is a script that allows you to manage a trash directory from the command line.
 Functions are provided for moving files to the trash, restoring them from the trash, and emptying the trash.
 It is simple, lightweight, and fairly configurable.
+Contrary to the name, `bash-trash` should work with other shells, though this has not been tested.

 ## usage